These short quizzes can give you a very quick idea of your attachment style.

-It is recommended but not required to take the Adult Attachment Interview (AAI) before you start the IPF.
-The AAI is a semi-structured interview that takes about an hour to administer.
 The interview triggers the client’s ‘attachment mechanism’ by asking the client questions about childhood attachment situations.
-The responses are then coded for patterns that place the client into one or a combination of attachment styles (secure, dismissing, preoccupied, unresolved/disorganized).
+The responses are then coded for patterns that place the client into one or a combination of attachment styles (secure, dismissing, preoccupied, disorganized, unresolved).

 The interview takes a comprehensive look at childhood experiences in terms of the caregiver’s level of: